Carpentry (Optional Co-op)

 If ever there was a hands-on career, it would be carpentry.
 In a stocked tool kit, a carpenter’s hands and keen mind are the most important.
 Constructing, erecting, installing, and repairing structures and fixtures for residential and light commercial use are all tasks that carpenters are needed for.

-In our Carpentry (Co-op) diploma program, not only will you develop practical skills such as framing walls, siding and drywall installation, constructing wooden forms for pouring concrete, and erecting scaffolding, but you’ll also learn about the codes, standards, and quality concepts that apply to carpentry.
+In our Carpentry (Optional Co-op) diploma program, not only will you develop practical skills such as framing walls, siding and drywall installation, constructing wooden forms for pouring concrete, and erecting scaffolding, but you’ll also learn about the codes, standards, and quality concepts that apply to carpentry.
 Carpenters are experts in home and business improvement.
 They’re strategic thinkers and practitioners who are always in demand.
 Enroll today to hone your skills and pursue a rewarding profession that allows you to play a key part in the evolution of ideas and dreams, seeing them through from concept to realization.
 The education you receive in our Carpentry Co-op Program is a great foundation to build on in pursuit of your goal to become a Red Seal Journeyperson Carpenter.

-• 22 Week job placement (Paid)
+• Possibility to participate in 22 week job placement (Paid)

 • Opportunity to challenge both Level 1 and Level 2 Apprenticeship exams.